Conor Collins: Target of Abuse

-Collins' appears to have been the subject of abuse due to his artwork.
-Collins attempted upon receiving written abuse decided to annotate and mark the letter humourously and post it online.
+Collins appears to have been the subject of abuse due to his artwork.
+Upon receiving written abuse, Collins decided to annotate and mark the letter humorously and post it online.
 When asked how he felt receiving hate the artist responded "All I would say is don't let trolls drag you down to their level.
 Only a person unhappy in their own lives wants to spend their free time bringing others down.
 Being too busy being happy is the best revenge I'd say!"

 Response to Sainsbury's advert

 In 2016, Conor Collins garnered significant attention for his critical response to a Sainsbury's store in Camden Road which took out an advert for "an ambitious artist" to "voluntarily refurbish" the facility.

 Collins, known for his vocal stance on the value of artistic labor, publicly criticized the advert on social media.
-Collins' attacked the supermarket's attempt to hire someone for free and suggested the store deducted some money from its bosses' salaries to "pay someone to do work for you so that the concept of 'starving artist' wouldn't have to be a thing."
+Collins attacked the supermarket's attempt to hire someone for free and suggested the store deducted some money from its bosses' salaries to "pay someone to do work for you so that the concept of 'starving artist' wouldn't have to be a thing."

 A Sainsbury's spokeswoman apologised for the store's "error of judgment" and said it was in talks with the store.